ocskier/sense-me/README.md

 # sense-me
-A mobile Python app using Kivy, pipenv, and html
+A mobile app using Kivy, pipenv, and MongoDB written in Python and Kivy